anirudhi89/anirudhi89/README.md

 CS Student and Full-Stack Developer
 -----------------------------------

 With backgrounds in IT, Computer Systems, and Software Development, I'm always looking to learn and add new skills to my toolbox.
 I'm a self-taught full-stack developer and prefer working across the stack, or on the backend.
-I am well versed in web development, using the JavaScript/TypeScript (Node.js, Express, React), as well as experience in languages such as C# (.NET Framework and ASP.NET), Java (Spring Boot) and Python (Flask).
+Through coursework, internships and personal projects, I've worked extensively with Java, JavaScript/TypeScript, Python.
 Additionally, I have experience working with many cloud tools, such as Google Cloud, Amazon Web Services, Heroku and Firebase, alongside databases technologies, such as MongoDB, AWS S3, Google Cloud Datastore, Postgres, and SQL Server.

+Aside from that, I’m a huge sports fan, mostly football and basketball.

 * 🌍  I'm based in Seattle
 * 🖥️  See my portfolio [here](http://pitt.edu/~aki22)
 * ✉️  You can contact me at [anirudh.iyer@outlook.com](mailto:anirudh.iyer@outlook.com)
-* 💻  I'm currently working at SAP
+* 💻  I'm currently working at Workday as a Software Development Intern
-* 🧠  I'm currently seeking Summer 2023 Internships.
+* 🧠  I'm currently seeking **New Grad Software Engineer** roles, starting May 2024

 ### Skills